Q: What's the process to become a candidate?

 A: There is no filing fee to run for most local offices, but the Registrar of Voters will charge for an optional candidate statement of qualifications to be printed in the official sample ballot -- several hundred dollars for most districts.
 If your race is competitive, you may also need to raise funds for professional services (e.g., a treasurer), a website and printed materials to communicate with voters, and other campaign expenses.
 You can click here to research what similar campaigns have spent in previous elections.

 Q: Are these paid positions?

-A: No. Most municipal, school board, and other local offices are unpaid, part-time volunteer positions, with a four-year term.
+A: While some come with stipends, most municipal, school board, and other local offices are unpaid, part-time volunteer positions,with a four-year term.

 Q: How can I tell whether I'm qualified?

 A: For some "special district" offices like healthcare or water boards, it's highly desirable to have some relevant technical or professional expertise.
 But for the most part, what qualifies you are your connection and commitment to the community; a readiness for the management and fiscal oversight duties that come with being on a governing board; and the time and willingness to serve.

 Q: These are nonpartisan offices.
 Why should I seek the endorsement of the Democratic Party?

 The Democratic Party works to elect leaders who share our values -- like standing up for working people, quality of life, social justice, environmental stewardship, investments in infrastructure, and accessible, high-quality education and healthcare.
 Both major parties endorse and support candidates in these races.
 Since party designation is not listed on the ballot, many voters look to us for voting recommendations.
 The County Democratic Party provides organizational and technical support for the candidates we endorse, from campaign training and data resources to "Voter Guide" doorhangers and mail distributed to Democratic households.

 A: What are the steps in the Party's endorsement process?